hisaac/PlainPasta/README.md

 # Plain Pasta

-Plain Pasta is a tiny Mac app that makes "Paste and Match Style" the default copy/paste behavior.
+Plain Pasta was a tiny Mac app that makes "Paste and Match Style" the default copy/paste behavior.

+## ⚠️ Plain Pasta is no longer under active development ⚠️

+This was a really fun project to work on, but I will no longer be actively developing on the project.
+I'm leaving it here in case there is any code that could still be useful to others.

+If you're looking for something like Plain Pasta that _is_ still being developed, I'll direct you to the excellent [Pure Paste](https://sindresorhus.com/pure-paste) by [@sindresorhus](https://github.com/sindresorhus).
+It does everything I had hoped for Plain Pasta to do someday, and then some.

+👋

+## Demonstration

-It sits in your menu bar, and watches your clipboard for text, removes any styling from the text, and puts plaintext back on your clipboard.
+Plain Pasta sits in your menu bar, and watches your clipboard for text, removes any styling from the text, and puts plaintext back on your clipboard.

 I made this app because I rarely want styling to be copied to my clipboard.
 When I copy text, all I want is the text.

 Download the most recent version of Plain Pasta from the [Mac App Store](https://apps.apple.com/us/app/plain-pasta/id1467796430).

-## Demonstration

 ### Without Plain Pasta